alfonsojon/mc-NIX/README.md

 How do I use this?
 ---
+- Step 1: Click Downloads up on the top of the page
-- Step 1: Download the mcnix.sh file to your computer
+- Step 2: Download mcnix.sh
-- Step 2: Mark the file as executable
+- Step 3: Mark the file as executable
-- Step 3: Open in a terminal
+- Step 4: Open in a terminal (gnome-terminal, xterm, Konsole, etc.)
 - The rest should be fairly easy to figure out :)

 What does it do?